Losant/losant-docs/docs/dashboards/position-chart.md

 ![Advanced Pin Style Configuration](/images/dashboards/gps-history-advanced-pin-config.png "Advanced Pin Style Configuration")

 If you want more control over marker pins, you can select `Advanced`.
 This allows you to provide a [string templates](/workflows/accessing-payload-data/#string-templates) that will be rendered for each individual point in each series displayed on the map.
-The string template must resolve to a single URL pointing to an image with a size of
-**30px wide by 70 tall** – or larger, so long as the ratio is the same.
-If the template does not resolves to a blank string for a point, no marker will be displayed for that point.
+The string template must resolve to a single URL pointing to an image and will be rendered using it's natural width and height.
+For SVG images, a width and/or height must be explicitly assigned in the outermost `<svg>` element in order to render.
+If the template does not resolve to an image, no marker will be displayed for that point.

+Marker images also support images optimized for retina displays.
+Any image with `@2x` or `@3x` immediately before the file extension will render at half or a third of its original size respectively.

 Losant provides a helper function `colorMarker` which can be used to create the same kinds of markers that the `simple` configuration uses - the function takes a single argument, which is a hex color string, and returns an image url for a marker of that color.
 The default template for the advanced section uses this helper, rendering a red marker for the starting (oldest) point of a series, and a green marker for the ending (most recent) point of a series.

 When using the advanced mode, the following variables are available for you to use in the icon template: